Adrienne Williams PhDAssociate Professor of Clinical Family Medicine University of Illinois College of MedicineFamily Medicine

 AREAS OF INTEREST

-Dr. Adrienne A. Williams is a clinical health psychologist who specializes in behavioral medicine, sexuality and gender, and brief evaluations.
+Dr. Adrienne A. Williams is a clinical health psychologist who specializes in behavioral medicine, sexuality and gender, and brief interventions.
 She attended college at Yale University, and completed her MA and PhD at Duke University.
-Her work in behavioral medicine allows her to work collaboratively with primary care doctors on a number of health conditions, such as: obesity, diabetes, high blood pressure, substance use, disease prevention, and health behaviors.
-She provides brief evaluations for conditions such as adult ADHD and memory disorders.
-Additionally, Dr. Williams provides therapy for a number of conditions such as anxiety and depression, and has sub-specialties in sexuality and gender.
-Her work with sexuality and gender includes: sexual dysfunctions, sexual abuse/assault, sexual orientation, and trans*gender care.
+Her work in behavioral medicine allows her to work collaboratively with primary care doctors on a number of health conditions, such as: diabetes, high blood pressure, substance use, disease prevention, and health behaviors.
+Dr. Williams has sub-specialties in sexuality and gender and provides therapy for PTSD, sexual dysfunctions, sexual abuse/assault, and gender affirming care.

 AWARDS & DISTINCTIONS